xxxmeh/placebot/README.md

 # placebot

-**WARNING: ONLY REDDIT ACCOUNTS WITH VERIFIED EMAIL ARE SUPPORTED.** If your account has a 20 minutes rate limit, this will not work well.
+**WARNING: ONLY REDDIT ACCOUNTS WITH VERIFIED EMAIL ARE SUPPORTED.** If your account has a 20 minutes rate limit, this will probably work, but will send more requests than necessary.

 ## How to use